DouglasAllen/samples/ruby/1-hellosmartsheet/README.md

 Smartsheet API
 ---
 Familiarize yourself with the Smartsheet API.
-For information on the Smartsheet APi, please see the [Smartsheet Developer Portal](http://smartsheet.com/developers).
+For information on the Smartsheet API, please see the [Smartsheet Developer Portal](http://smartsheet.com/developers).

 Dependencies
 ---